pfrazee/local/docs/communicating-with-web-workers-using-http.md

 Workers are especially well-suited for these transformations because they are loaded by application code which can apply the transformation step.
 Developers no longer have to use 'watch' tools to autocompile; refreshing the page is guaranteed to use the latest script.

-However, the transformed calls are going to become messages regardless of how they're presented to the Worker.
-The most direct solution then is to use some form of serialized RPC which translates directly to functions in the Host Page, not unlike in [Oasis.js](http://oasisjs.com/).
+**However, transformed calls are going to become messages regardless of how they're presented to the Worker.** The most direct solution then is to use some form of serialized RPC which translates directly to functions in the Host Page, not unlike in [Oasis.js](http://oasisjs.com/).
 However, because memory references can not transfer, the Host Page would be required to hold the non-transferrable objects in memory in order to expose their APIs and state.
 This introduces complex questions about object lifetime and shared state which are further complicated by inter-Worker calls.

-By instead focusing on the message channel as a novel interface, we gain opportunities to introduce [new characteristics](https://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm) into the system.
-Among these are cacheability, composable Worker pipelines, network abstraction, and hypermedia-based configuration.
+**By instead focusing on the message channel as a novel interface, we gain opportunities to introduce [new characteristics](https://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm) into the system.** Among these are cacheability, composable Worker pipelines, network abstraction, and hypermedia-based configuration.

 ### Abstracting Workers as Web servers

 Though this concept initially surprises developers, there's no reason for it to cause confusion.
 The `postMessage` API is used exactly as a TCP socket might be, and, like TCP, it's reliable and guarantees order.

-In practice, I've used a [JSON-encoded variant of HTTP/1.1](#docs/en/0.6.2/httpl.md) in order to take advantage of the browser's native JSON de/serialization performance.
+In practice, I've used a [JSON-encoded variant of HTTP/1.1 called HTTPL](#docs/en/0.6.2/httpl.md) in order to take advantage of the browser's native JSON de/serialization performance.
 It's a very simple format - literally an object with .path, .headers, .method, and so on.
 The requests are routed by hostname to handler functions.

-Notably, HTTPL differs from HTTP by being full-duplex.
+(Notably, HTTPL differs from HTTP by being full-duplex.)

-Using the Web server model creates an Ajax interface to the Worker which mimics XHR.
-The Workers are addressed through a new URL scheme (httpl://) and handle the requests using stream APIs similar to those in Node.js.
+**Using the Web server model creates an Ajax interface to the Worker which mimics XHR.** The Workers are addressed through a new URL scheme (httpl://) and handle the requests using stream APIs similar to those in Node.js.

 ### Why use HTTP?